CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 ## 5. Configuration

-We finally have to create a new `CMSettings` document in the site local or global "Feedback Hub" configuration folder.
-Below, you see an example of a matching configuration created for the the Blueprint Site "Chef Corp.".
+We finally have to create a new `CMSettings` document within a site or within the global "Feedback Hub" configuration folder.
+Below, you see an example configuration created for the Blueprint Site "Chef Corp.".

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>